cryptosharks131/lndg/README.md

 `sudo systemctl restart uwsgi.service`

 ## Key Features
+### Batch Opens
+You can use LNDg to batch open up to 10 channels at a time with a single transaction.
+This can help to signicantly reduce the channel open fees incurred when opening multiple channels.

+### Watch Tower Management
+You can use LNDg to add, monitor or remove watch towers from the lnd node.

-### Suggests And Automates Fee Rates
+### Suggests Fee Rates
 LNDg will make suggestions on an adjustment to the current set outbound fee rate for each channel.
 This uses historical payment and forwarding data over the last 7 days to drive suggestions.
+You can use the Auto-Fees feature in order to automatically act upon the suggestions given.

 You may see another adjustment right after setting the new suggested fee rate on some channels.
 This is normal and you should wait ~24 hours before changing the fee rate again on any given channel.

-To allow LNDg to automatically adjust the fee rates on selected channels (no more than once every 24 hours) be sure that the AR-Autofees setting is set to `1` on the Advanced Settings page.
-You will also need to make sure individual channels are enabled on the Fee Rates page.
-You can view a log of AF changes by opening the Autofees tab.

 ### Suggests New Peers
 LNDg will make suggestions for new peers to open channels to based on your node's successful routing history.